 - Tess in Roswell does this, deliberately, to take out a military base and protect her baby and the other alien teenagers.
 She doesn't survive.

 - Willow arguably had one at the end of Season 6 of Buffy the Vampire Slayer.

 - Untrained telepaths in Babylon 5 tend to have these frequently, one of the primary reasons behind the Psi Corps.

-- Gabriel Ashcroft (AKA Patiant Zero) in Mutant X. The first person to be experimented on by Adam Kane and the first known new mutant.
+- Gabriel Ashlocke (AKA Patient Zero) in Mutant X. The first person to be experimented on by Adam Kane and the first known new mutant.
 Unlike all other new mutants, which are separated into categories (elementals, ferals, moleculars, and psionics), Ashcroft has powers from all four categories (although not all possible powers).
 He's also a murderous psychopath.
 However, so many powers cause his cells to slowly destabilize.
 Ashlocke's first attempt to save himself involves awakening an ancient sorceress, then he tries to Make Wrong What Once Went Right, then he tries to bully Adam into helping... ultimately, he explodes, taking half the team's base with him.

 - An episode of The Twilight Zone (1985) had a story, "Nightcrawlers" (adapted from the short story by Robert R. McCammon) about a traumatized Vietnam War veteran with the power to make his thoughts come to life.
 It worked best when he was dreaming, but all his dreams were about horrific battles.
 It got messy.

 - Subverted in Charmed.
 Prue comes dangerously close to having one of these when she accidentally becomes an Empath in season 3 but following a pep talk from Leo promptly gets her shit together.